unibas-tilics/tilics/2024/ethical-hacking/article.md

 # Ethical Hacking vs. Malicious Hacking

-    Hacking means accessing a computer system, but the intention behind it determines whether it’s ethical or malicious.
+Hacking means accessing a computer system or its data without authorization.
+What makes it ethical or malicious is the intention behind it.

-    Imagine calling a locksmith to check your door locks and suggest improvements.
-This reflects the role of an ethical hacker, who identifies vulnerabilities to strengthen security.
-In contrast, a thief breaking in to steal valuables resembles a malicious hacker, exploiting weaknesses for harmful purposes.
+Imagine a locksmith inspecting your locks to improve security.
+This reflects the role of an ethical hacker, who helps organizations identify and fix vulnerabilities to prevent them from being taken advantage of.

-    Ethical hackers help organizations protect their systems by fixing security flaws before they are exploited.
-Malicious hackers, on the other hand, aim to steal data, disrupt services, or cause harm.
-While their techniques may overlap, their intentions make all the difference.
-Ethical hacking is a crucial part of maintaining digital safety in a world shaped by digital connections.
+In contrast, a burglar breaking into your home to steal valuables resembles a malicious hacker, who exploits weaknesses to cause harm.
+While both may use similar techniques, their intentions and the impact of their actions are what set them apart.

  ## Authors
 - Evrim Firatli